WhyAsh5114/MyFit/README.md

 # MyFit v2: Mobile Workout Tracking App

 MyFit is a powerful workout tracking app designed to help you achieve your fitness goals effectively.
-Inspired by the RP Hypertrophy app, MyFit offers a comprehensive set of features including mesocycle creation, automatic volume management, exercise progression metrics, and a science-based recommendation algorithm.
+Inspired by the RP Hypertrophy app, MyFit offers a comprehensive set of features including mesocycle creation and exercise progression metrics.
 Whether you are a beginner or an experienced fitness enthusiast, MyFit is your ideal companion on your fitness journey.

 ## Features

 - **Mesocycle Creation**: Plan your workouts efficiently with the mesocycle creation feature.
 Organize your training into structured cycles for optimal results.

-- **Automatic Volume Management**: MyFit automatically manages your workout volume, ensuring that you are progressively overloading your muscles for continuous growth and strength gains.

 - **Exercise Progression Metrics**: Track your progress with detailed exercise metrics.
 Monitor your lifts, repetitions, and weights to stay motivated and on track.

-- **Science-Based Recommendation Algorithm**: Receive personalized workout recommendations based on scientific principles.
-MyFit helps you make informed decisions about your training routine.

 ## Getting Started